viveksj/final/proposal.md

 I have not figured out how, but I would like to save user purchase history data after signing up.
 And I'll have supervisor monitoring different modules in the application.

-I haven't yet decided the supervision structure and the restart strategy, but that will be ready soon(hopefully).
+I haven't yet decided the supervision structure and the restart strategy, but that will be ready soon(hopefully)